-The total net position of the Town increased by approximately \$580,000.
-The governmental net position decreased by approximately \$166,000, and the business-type net position increased by approximately \$746,000.
+The total net position of the Town increased by approximately \$1,835,000.
+The governmental net position increased by approximately \$286,000, and the business-type net position increased by approximately \$1,549,000.

-The total net position of governmental and business-type activities is approximately \$16,326,000 and is made up of approximately \$13,766,000 in capital assets, such as land, infrastructure, buildings, and equipment, net of related debt.
+The total net position of governmental and business-type activities is approximately \$18,161,000 and is made up of approximately \$15,726,000 in capital assets, such as land, infrastructure, buildings, and equipment, net of related debt.

-The net total indebtedness of the Town increased approximately \$1,056,000 during the year related to loans to help fund water system improvements.
+The net total indebtedness of the Town increased approximately \$748,000 during the year related to loans to help fund water system improvements.

-As of June 30, 2019, the following projects were in process:
+As of June 30, 2020, the following projects were in process or completed:

-- The Town proceeded with the Water Supply Project-2017 funded with the State of Wyoming.
+- The Town completed the Water Supply Project-2017 funded with the State of Wyoming.
 Funding is made up of both the Mineral Royalty Grant Program (MRG) and the State Lands and Investments Board (SLIB).
 The approved funding from MRG was a grant in the amount of \$982,300.
-The approved funding from SLIB was a loan in the amount of \$1,964,600.
-The loan includes a loan forgiveness provision of twenty-five percent (25%).
-The construction of this project has been extended through July 2020. - The Town proceeded with the Water Supply Project-2019 funded with the State of Wyoming.
+The original approved funding from SLIB was a loan in the amount of \$1,964,600, however; the Town relinquished \$63,600 of the original loan funds, which resulted in a final funding amount from SLIB of \$1,901,000.
+The loan included a loan forgiveness provision of twenty-five percent (25%).
+Upon completion, the loan forgiveness totaled \$475,250. - The Town proceeded with the Water Supply Project-2019 funded with the State of Wyoming.
 Funding is made up of both the Mineral Royalty Grant Program (MRG) and the State Lands and Investments Board (SLIB).
 The approved funding from MRG was a grant in the amount of \$1,868,000.
 The approved funding from SLIB was a loan in the amount of \$4,111,000.
 The loan includes a loan forgiveness provision of twenty-five percent (25%).
 The construction of this project began during fiscal year 2019 and is expected to continue through fiscal year 2021.